West End, Boston: Implementation

-As part of a plan to create a "New Boston", the Boston Housing Authority (BHA) and its 1957 successor, the Boston Redevelopment Authority, redeveloped neighborhoods throughout the 1950s and 1960s.
-The New York Streets section of the South End was redeveloped before the West End, and in the 1960s Scollay Square was leveled to create the Brutalist Government Center afterwards.
+As part of a plan to create a "New Boston", the Boston Housing Authority (BHA) and its 1957 successor, the Boston Redevelopment Authority (BRA), redeveloped neighborhoods throughout the 1950s and 1960s.
+The New York Streets section of the South End was redeveloped before the West End, and in the 1960s Scollay Square was leveled to create the brutalist Government Center afterwards.
 The motivation behind these projects was to replace neighborhoods that had been classified as slums with neighborhoods that would bring in increased tax revenues.
 It is estimated that before the renewal project, the tax revenue from the West End was approximately $546,000 a year.

 The redevelopment of the West End was officially announced on April 11, 1953.
 Mayor Hynes and the BHA stated that the project would be beneficial to the neighborhood.
 The West End's narrow streets were a fire hazard and many of the buildings were not up to code, with approximately 80% of them substandard or marginal.
 Tenants were assured that affordable housing would be found for them, and many were led to believe that they would be able to move back into the West End after the project was complete.

-The plan involved completely leveling a 46 acre portion of the West End, displacing 2,700 families to make way for 5 residential high rise complexes that would contain only 477 apartments.
+The plan involved completely leveling a 46 acre portion of the West End, displacing 2,700 families to make way for five residential high rise complexes that would contain only 477 apartments.
 The new development was aimed towards upper middle class residents: most of those displaced would not be able to afford to return.

 In October 1957, the BRA held a hearing on the new project.
 At least 200 West End residents attended and the consensus was overwhelmingly opposed to the plan.
 The Save the West End committee was formed with the support of Joseph Lee to organize protests against the new development.
 Most residents believed that the project would not be realized, and so did not act until it was too late.

 Residents received their eviction letters on April 25, 1958.
 The BRA used the Housing Act of 1949 to raze the West End to the ground.
 Working-class families were displaced, and superblocks replaced the original street layout.
 The result was a neighborhood consisting of residential high rises, shopping centers and parking lots.